NerdThings/InfernoClassic/README.md

-# Inferno
+# Inferno Classic
-Inferno Game Engine
+This is the original version of the Inferno game engine, this is no longer officially maintained.
+If you want the latest official version of Inferno, visit [Inferno](https://github.com/NerdThings/Inferno).

 # Build Status
 ![Travis CI Status](https://travis-ci.org/NerdThings/Inferno.svg?branch=master)